 Breast augmentation surgery, like any other surgery, has associated complications.
 Dr. Zemmel will do everything in his power to lower the risks of an untoward event happening with his patients.

 All cosmetic breast surgery should be performed by a board-certified plastic surgeon.
-Dr. Zemmel is certified by the American Board of Plastic Surgery and is an Active Member of the American Society of Plastic Surgeons and the American Society of Aesthetic Plastic Surgery.
-While the magnitude of a breast augmentation is less than a major abdominal operation for example, breast augmentation has risks that must be proactively addressed.
+Dr. Zemmel is certified by the American Board of Plastic Surgery and is an Active Member of the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.
+While the magnitude of a breast augmentation is less than a major abdominal operation, for example, breast augmentation has risks that must be proactively addressed.
 Dr. Zemmel accomplishes this through a number of ways:

 - Dr. Zemmel performs all surgery in the hospital setting and uses only operating rooms with the highest level of safety accreditation.